smparekh/smparekh.github.io/_posts/2020-05-27-request-profiling-with-dozer.markdown

 categories: python3 dozer flask requests requests_cache pympler
 ---

-Recently, in an effort to find a supposed memory leak, I learned about [Dozer](https://pypi.org/project/Dozer/), a WSGI middleware to assist in tracking down memory leaks.
+Recently, in an effort to find a supposed memory leak, I learned about [Dozer](https://pypi.org/project/Dozer/), a WSGI middleware to assist in tracking down memory leaks and [pympler](https://github.com/pympler/pympler), a development tool to measure, monitor and analyze the memory behavior of Python objects in a running Python application.

 All debugging and profiling are scaffolded in a demo project at: [dozer-demo](https://github.com/smparekh/dozer-demo)